FastX for Remote Linux Sessions

 Open a terminal window and run the command tar xvzf FastX<tab>, as illustrated.
 Linux is case sensitive, so enter this command as shown.
 The [tab] after entering FastX finds files that match "FastX", so if you have more than one file with FastX, you will need to select the correct file.

 FastX will open to the activation screen.
 Add the license information as described below.

 Before you run FastX, you need to select the license server.
 From the Help menu, select Register.
 The License Activation dialogue box asks for the Activation Key.
 Use the arrow to the right of Activation Key to select License Server.
 Complete the License Server information as shown.
 Hostname: itsnt1396.iowa.uiowa.edu and Port: 5053.
 Click OK.

 To start a session, click on the green + in the upper left corner of the FastX screen.
 You will enter the session Name (your choice), the Host, the port, and User.
-The Host should be a specific Linux workstation, such as c-lnx000.engr.uiowa.edu.
+The Host should be either the "login" server (login.engineering.uiowa.edu) or a specific Linux workstation, such as c-lnx000.engr.uiowa.edu.
+The "login" server has a pool of available resources and will connect you to the least busy candidate, this is usually your best choice.
+Use the specific named host if you need some particular resource.
 Port is 22.
 User is your engineering account; in the illustration the user account is bgreene.
 Click Save if you want to use the same connection in the future.